KeyToon9/bl_mats_copy_ue/README.md

 Because of the limitation of **clipboard** and the **Render differences** between Blender and UE, this addon can't copy some node like **Shader**, **Image**, some special **attributes** in blender and so on...

+And be aware that all texcoord nodes are float2 in UE but float3 in Blender.
+You need to append a value for texcoord.

 ### Symbol Meannig

 ✅Yes : Totally Supported.